 The Tax Department will process your application and issue a registration number for your tax credit; depending on the time of year, the Tax Department’s process can take several weeks or longer.

 If you intend to sell some or all of your tax credit, you will sign contracts that address the marketing process and give Conservation Partners authorization to sell your credit once we locate buyers.
 As soon as Conservation Partners has your signed contracts and Tax Department credit registration number in hand, your credit will be placed in our queue of credits to be actively marketed and sold.

-At the closing of each individual sale of a portion of your tax credit, you and the purchaser will enter into a formal agreement with the buyer.
+At the closing of each individual sale of a portion of your tax credit, you will enter into a formal agreement with the purchaser.
 To reduce transaction costs, you will formally authorize certain Conservation Partners personnel to sign these standardized agreements on your behalf.